UAE to showcase defense capabilities and strengthen strategic relations at IDEF in Turkey

 In the area of military armament, "Al-Hamra" is presenting the latest military and security equipment and supplies.
 "IDEX LLC" is promoting the international defense exhibition and conference "IDEX 2025".
 The pavilion also includes the UAE Ministry of Defense military magazine Al Jundi.

-Anas Naser Al Otaiba, General Manager at EDCC said: "The participation of the EDCC in IDEF 2023 reflects the depth and strength of the UAE-Turkish bilateral relations, under the continuous support of the wise leadership of His Highness Sheikh President Mohammed bin Zayed Al Nahyan, and His Excellency Recep Tayyip Erdogan, President of the Republic of Turkey.
+Anas Naser Al Otaiba, General Manager at EDCC, said: "The participation of the EDCC in IDEF 2023 reflects the depth and strength of the UAE-Turkish bilateral relations, under the continuous support of the wise leadership of President His Highness Sheikh Mohamed bin Zayed Al Nahyan, and Recep Tayyip Erdogan, President of the Republic of Turkiye.
 The Council is committed to strengthening these relations within the framework of the UAE-Turkish Comprehensive Economic Partnership Agreement, which was signed in March 2023 to serve the future developmental goals and boost the national economy's competitiveness."

 “We look forward to exploring promising opportunities for the participating national companies, where they will exhibit their innovative, proudly UAE-made products and solutions in an effort to meet national requirements and expand their global market presence.
 Additionally, we intend to contribute to national supply chains, promoting strategic gains and self-sufficiency in this industry,” he added.